quintype/quintype-amp/docs-src/tutorials/opts.md

 Feature config is an object that can be used to configure different features of amp lib.

+1. enableAds: used to enable/disable ads on different templates. `top`, `body` and `bottom` corresponds to top-ad, body-ad and bottom-ad respoectively.
+By default, the ads are shown if no featureConfig is given.

 ```jsx
 const exampleFeatureConfig = {
   enableAds: {